 Is this recipe authentic?

-I'm going to be honest, this recipe isn't an authentic recreation of tiramisu.
+I’m going to be honest, this recipe isn’t an authentic recreation of the Italian dessert.
 An authentic Italian tiramisu uses fresh raw eggs, no alcohol, and no whipped cream.
 The mascarpone is lightened with whipped egg whites instead of cream for a lighter cream.

-If you are looking for an authentic recipe, this isn't the one.
+If you are looking for a classic tiramisu recipe, this isn’t the one.
 But I can assure you that this recipe highlights all the best parts of an authentic tiramisu to give you a creamy, flavourful dessert.

 Do I have to use alcohol in tiramisu?